 “The Round Barns of Kansas”

 Article by James Shortridge provides interesting history.
-Includes facts and photos about each of the 41 round barns of Kansas.
+Includes facts about and photos of each of the 41 round barns of Kansas.